smhaller/ldap-overleaf-sl/README.md

 This implementation uses *no* ldap bind user - it tries to bind to the ldap (using ldapts) with the uid and credentials of the user which tries to login.

-Only valid LDAP users can login.
-This module authenticates in any case against the specified LDAP server!
+Only valid LDAP users or Email-Users registerd by an admin can login.
+This module authenticates against the local DB if `ALLOW_EMAIL_LOGIN` is set to `true` if this fails it tries to authenticate against the specified LDAP server.

 *Therefore:*
-- Users can not change their password (they have to change it at the ldap server) - Settings for password and name has been disabled.
+- LDAP Users can not change their password for the ldap username login.
+They have to change it at the ldap server.
+- LDAP Users can reset their local db password.
+Then they can decide if they login with either their LDAP-user and password or with their Email and local db password.
-- Users can not change their name or email (same reason as above).
-The email adress is taken from the ldap server (mail) field.
+- Users can not change their email.
+The email adress is taken from the ldap server (mail) field. (or by invitation through an admin).
-  This field has to contain a valid mail adress.
+  This ldap mail field has to contain a valid mail adress.
 Firstname and lastname are taken from the fields "givenName" and "sn".
   If you want to use different fields change the code in AuthenticationManager.js lines 297-299.
-- You can not invite non ldap users directly (via email) to projects (``link sharing`` is possible).
+- Admins can invite non ldap users directly (via email).
+Additionally (``link sharing`` of projects is possible).

 *Important:*
-Sharelatex/Overleaf uses the email adress to identify users: If you change the field in LDAP you have to update the corresponding field in the mongo db - otherwise on the next login you have a new user in sharelatex.
+Sharelatex/Overleaf uses the email adress to identify users: If you change the field in the LDAP you have to update the corresponding field in the mongo db.

 ```
 docker exec -it mongo